ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 	- New sizes (inches): 5.3 (AMOLED), 6.3 (POLED (nooooooootch)).
 	- The Pixel 3 to have dual front-facing cameras.
 	- Active Edge™ and wireless charging.
-	- Probably worst secret in history (after iPhone 4).
+	- Probably the worst secret in history (after iPhone 4).

 ## “Rapiditos”